Nethernian/202-project-3/README.md

 If you do, your professor **WILL** fail you, and you **WILL** get in trouble for academic dishonesty.
 If you ignore this and get in trouble, **it is 100% on you**.

 ### Code Ownership
 For this project there were some files provided by the professor, which I have included here.
 For the most part, they are instrumental to the codebase and as such have not been removed.
-I do not pretend to be the owner of these files, and the individual files have the author's commented at the top.
+I do not pretend to be the owner of these files, and the individual files have the author's name commented at the top.

 ### Request Removal
 If you are from the UMBC faculty or staff and would like to request the removal of this repository, please send me an email at nathanw2@umbc.edu.
 Until such time that I receive a request for removal, this repository will remain up and public.